senzing-garage/senzing-api-server/README.md

 ### Dependencies

-To build the Senzing REST API Server you will need Apache Maven (recommend version 3.5.4 or later) as well as Java 1.8.x (recommend version 1.8.0_171 or later).
+To build the Senzing REST API Server you will need Apache Maven (recommend version 3.6.1 or later) as well as OpenJDK version 11.0.x (recommend version 11.0.6+10 or later).

 You will also need the Senzing `g2.jar` file installed in your Maven repository.
-The Senzing REST API Server requires version 1.10.x or later of the Senzing API and Senzing App.
+The Senzing REST API Server requires version 1.13.x or later of the Senzing API and Senzing App.
 In order to install `g2.jar` you must:

 1. Locate your